Gvte-Kali/BadStuffHosting/BadUSB/W1ns1d3r/readme.md

 This project is a BadUSB mix of some rubber ducky scripts.

-**What it does :**
-- Get Antivirus software and version
-- Get the some User informations
-- Get some System informations
-- Get Wifi passwords
-- Get Web browser passwords
-- Uploads everything on a Discord webhook

-## Project Information

 - **Version:** [2.2]
 - **Average Time :** 30 Secs
 - **Target:** Windows 10/11 (7/8 not tested)